firehol/blocklist-ipsets/README.md

 [AlienVault.com](https://www.alienvault.com/) IP reputation database (this list seems to include port scanning hosts and to be updated regularly, but we found no information about its retention policy)

-Source is downloaded from [this link]().
+Source is downloaded from [this link](https://reputation.alienvault.com/reputation.generic).

-The last time downloaded was found to be dated: .
+The last time downloaded was found to be dated: Sun May 24 17:00:27 UTC 2015.

 The ipset `alienvault_reputation` has **188000** entries, **188000** unique IPs.